arghyadeep-k/opencv4js/README.md

 ## Usage

-The usage will be similar to the offcial <a href="https://docs.opencv.org/master/dc/de6/tutorial_js_nodejs.html">docs</a>.
+The usage will be similar to the official <a href="https://docs.opencv.org/master/dc/de6/tutorial_js_nodejs.html">docs</a>.